 But market research is a big topic in its own right.
 It also breaks into chunks of interest.
 There’s the overall research process to understand and manage.
 And how you work with market research companies.

 But customer understanding is about more than market research.

-Look at the impact of digital marketing and marketing technology, for example.
+For example, look at the impact of digital marketing and marketing technology.
 Customer interactions on your website or third-party platforms generates data.
 Data helps you understand customers better.

 Always remember your objective in understanding customers.
 You want to understand what they do, and why they do it.

 Customer understanding often overlaps with some areas of psychology.
 This shows up in writing topics like behavioural science. (see also our review of one of our favourite business writing books on this).
-Behavioural science helps you get under people’s skin.
+Behavioural science helps you get into people’s heads.
 Helps you understand why they do things.

-Just pause for a moment, though.
+Just pause a moment, though.
 Think about what all this means from a writing point of view.

 The challenge when writing about marketing isn’t finding things to write about.
-It’s more how to connect different topics together in a way that makes sense.
-Your marketing story needs to keeps the reader wanting to find out more.
+It’s more how to connect different topics together in a way that makes sense, and keeps the reader wanting to find out more.